Registration

 (4514) Year

 Although this course includes the same topics as U.S. History, the honors level U.S. history course is much more rigorous, with a stronger emphasis on reading, writing, and the development of research and analytical skills using primary and secondary source materials.
-Students must complete an honors application for this class and turn it in with their course request form.

 Physical Education